Mauricio-KND/holbertonschool-higher_level_programming/0x05-python-exceptions/README.md

 print: out of range
 You have to use try: / except: / finally:
 You are not allowed to import any module

+5. Raise exception mandatory
+Write a function that raises a type exception.

+Prototype: def raise_exception():
+You are not allowed to import any module